1320.00 Cognitive Remediation Services Policy

 - Duration and Rates for Cognitive Remediation Service Providers

 Cognitive remediation services may be indicated if an individual demonstrates functional neurological deficits in cognitive skills that limit his/her potential for vocational success.
-Remediation will be provided by ACCES-VR only when directly related to a specific vocational goal that is documented in the consumer's IPE.
-An important factor to consider when determining whether remediation should be provided is the discrepancy between the consumer's current abilities and deficits and the functional skills that will be required for vocational placement.
+Remediation will be provided by ACCES-VR only when directly related to a specific vocational goal that is documented in the participant's Individualized Plan for Employment (IPE).
+An important factor to consider when determining whether remediation should be provided is the discrepancy between the participant's current abilities and deficits and the functional skills that will be required for vocational placement.

-The Ranchos Los Amigos Scale for Cognitive Functioning (which is completely detailed in the Traumatic Brain Injury Manual Section 1281.00) is one of many tools that can be used to determine the level of cognitive functioning of consumers.
-Generally, the consumer should be at least at Stage 7 for ACCES-VR to provide cognitive remediation services for consumers with TBI.
-Consumers at Stage 7 show automatic and appropriate behavior, requiring at least minimal supervision for learning purposes.
-The consumer can process information and can respond to complex commands.
+The Ranchos Los Amigos Scale for Cognitive Functioning is one of many tools that can be used to determine the level of cognitive functioning of participants.
+Generally, the participant should be at least at Stage 7 for ACCES-VR to provide cognitive remediation services.
+Participants at Stage 7 show automatic and appropriate behavior, requiring only minimal supervision for learning purposes.
+The participant can process information and can respond to complex commands.

-Often severely disabled consumers have received cognitive remediation in acute care facilities, rehabilitation hospitals and specialized programs.
+Often severely disabled participants have received cognitive remediation in acute care facilities, rehabilitation hospitals and specialized programs.
 The cognitive remediation services provided by ACCES-VR during the vocational rehabilitation program are meant to "fine tune" the skills needed to accomplish the vocational goal.
-The service is not meant to be provided by ACCES-VR for prevocational issues including but not limited to unresolved impairments in basic activities of daily living, or uncontrolled behavior or emotions.
-If the consumer has major cognitive deficits in these prevocational areas, feasibility at this time for ACCES-VR is questionable.
+The service is not meant to be provided by ACCES-VR for prevocational issues, which may include unresolved impairments in basic activities of daily living, or uncontrolled behavior or emotions.
+If the participant has major cognitive deficits in these prevocational areas, ACCES-VR services may not be appropriate.

-Cognitive remediation services cannot be provided as part of the process to determine eligibility unless there is an inability to determine whether the services provided by ACCES-VR can benefit the individual in assisting him/her to achieve a vocational goal.
-In this situation, cognitive remediation can be provided in the extended evaluation status for up to a maximum expenditure of $650.
-The amount spent in the extended evaluation status must be deducted from the allowable maximum expenditure for cognitive remediation services of $6500.
+Cognitive remediation services cannot be provided as part of the process to determine eligibility, unless there is an inability to determine whether the services provided by ACCES-VR can benefit the individual in terms of achieving an employment outcome.
+In this situation, cognitive remediation can be provided in the Trial Work Experience status for up to a maximum expenditure of $650.
+The amount spent in the Trial Work Experience must be deducted from the allowable maximum expenditure for cognitive remediation services of $6,500.